real-jame/realjame-old/dailynote/_posts/2023-11-25-smartwatch.md

 I got my LTE Pixel Watch from eBay for $160 by making an offer on a buy-it-now listing, but they seem to go anywhere from $100-200 on both eBay and Facebook Marketplace.
 So be vigilant on both platforms for a good deal.
 I hunted for maybe a week or two.

-Scams are rare but possible, and you won't get warranty buying second-hand.
-[Not like Google repairs the Pixel Watch, though.](https://www.theverge.com/23874281/google-pixel-watch-cracks-no-repairs-warranty)

 {% include callout.html type="note" content="The Pixel Watch also comes with 6 months of Fitbit Premium.
 Weirdly, when I set up my Watch, it *did* give me the offer.
 Maybe I got lucky and bought it from someone who never used it?
 Or does Google just offer it to any Google account who sets up a Pixel Watch?
 Not sure." %}

-## About my smartwatch in particular

-I might as well use this note to put down my thoughts on the Google Pixel Watch.
+Scams are rare but possible, plus you don't get warranty buying second-hand.
+[Not like Google repairs the Pixel Watch, though.](https://www.theverge.com/23874281/google-pixel-watch-cracks-no-repairs-warranty)

+## End

+Maybe I'll write a daily note specifically about my experiences about the Pixel Watch, but I'll leave it at that for now.

+Smartwatches are basically just a pager for your phone.
+And I love that. 📟